miaisrael/web-design-challenge/README.md

 -Use meaningful glyphicons next to links in the header.

 -Have visualization navigation on every visualizations page with an active state.

-See the screenshots below.
+Copyright
+Trilogy Education Services © 2019.
+All Rights Reserved.